Skip to main content

 Remodeling trade scores across six Fervor Grade categories.
 First Impression, Trust & Credibility, Lead Capture, Mobile Experience, Content & SEO, Accessibility (2026, n=146)

-Remodeling brands, category performance: means against category maximums (six-category Fervor Grade™ rubric).
+Remodeling brands, category performance: means against category maximums (six-category Fervor Grade™ Framework).
 Download PNG Free for editorial use with credit to Fervor Studio.

 Performance: Google Core Web Vitals